MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 ## Unsupported elements

-The design tool doesn't support these elements:

-* Partial IBM Basic Mapping Support (BMS) maps: If you import a BMS map, the design tool ignores partial screen definitions.
+The design tool doesn't support Partial IBM Basic Mapping (BMS) maps: If you import a BMS map, the design tool ignores partial screen definitions.

-* Menu processing

 ## Downloading the 3270 Design tool